naming is hard

-only recently and while exploring slice methods I was a bit surprised that I didn’t find any method for finding the position of element in the slice:
+When I started to learn Rust and exploring slice methods, I was surprised that Rust doesn’t provide a built-in method for finding the position of an element in a slice.

 fn find(haystack: &[u8], needle: u8) -> Option<usize> {